id-studiolab/idea-arduino/docs/README.md

 # Introduction to Programming with Arduino for Design Students
-In this repository you will find all the materials related to the online class.
+On this page you will find all the materials related to the online class.

+**Please help us improving this course by giving a very short feedback after each session in this [form](https://forms.gle/yHRpB8EpN3Vm1FBN7).**

 ## SESSIONS LIST